stephenhky/PyShortTextCategorization/docs/tutorial_topic.rst

 needs a classification algorithm.
 The first one is to calculate the cosine similarities between topic vectors of the given short text with those of the texts in all class labels.

-If there is already a trained topic modeler, whether it is `GensimTopicModeler` or `AutoencodingTopicModeler`, a classifier based on cosine similarities can be initiated immediately without training.
+If there is already a trained topic modeler, whether it is :class:`shorttext.classifiers.bow.topic.LatentTopicModeling.GensimTopicModeler` or :class:`shorttext.classifiers.bow.topic.LatentTopicModeling.AutoencodingTopicModeler`, a classifier based on cosine similarities can be initiated immediately without training.
 Taking the LDA example above, such classifier can be initiated as follow:

 >>> from shorttext.classifiers.bow.topic.TopicVectorDistanceClassification import TopicVecCosineDistanceClassifier